patrickweigelt/BotanizeR/README.md

 # Species list for Germany with IDs from floraweb.de
 data(floraweb_species)

-# subset for nearly 200 species forestry students in Göttingen learn.
+# subset for nearly 200 species forestry students in Göttingen learn
 floraweb_species <- floraweb_species[which(floraweb_species$SUMMER==1),]

 # Type in species name, or press enter for next hint or type "skip" and press